■Foils – Aluminium blister

 The aluminium is formed by pressure without heat.
 Therefore, no 90° angles are possible – the cups are correspondingly larger than in PVC blisters, with the same size medicine.
 In addition, pores can occur in the material during the moulding process, but also deformations during the filling process.

-■Recommended inspection systems for the inspection of aluminium blisters
+■Recommended inspection systems for aluminium blisters

 To ensure material safety, the film can be inspected for micro-cracks before or after forming.
 The correct shaping of the cups can also be checked in 3D.

-Highlights of the FOCON Pore Detection Unit
+Highlights of the PATERA FOCON Foil Pinhole Detection Unit

 - Optoelectronic detection of pores and cracks in aluminium foil up to 1,000 mm wide, flat or formed